 Few People Know The Iconic Hammering Man Statue In Washington Was Actually Created In Connecticut

-Seattle’s iconic Hammering Man makes its home on the sidewalk just outside the Seattle Art Museum.
+Seattle’s iconic Hammering Man statue makes its home on the sidewalk just outside the Seattle Art Museum.

 The Hammering Man celebrates the accomplishments of all working classes.

 The non-descript features of Hammering Man are intentional.
-Jonathan Boroksky designed the Hammering Man series with an anonymous silhouette, honoring women and men of the working class all over the world.
+Artist Jonathan Boroksky designed the Hammering Man series with an anonymous silhouette, honoring global women and men of the working class, including those who contributed to our beloved Pacific Northwest city.

 Hammering Man was installed (and subsequently removed) on September 28, 1991.

 Installing a monument as large as Hammering Man wasn’t an easy task.
 During installation, a lift strap snapped, and the structure fell about a foot.
-This may not sound like much, but the resulting damage was significant enough that Borofsky’s magnificent sculpture had to be sent back to North Haven, Connecticut for repairs.
+This may not sound like much, but the resulting damage was significant enough that Borofsky’s magnificent sculpture had to be sent back to North Haven, Connecticut (not to be confused with Nerw Haven just a short 15 minute drive away) for repairs.
 Hammering Man was re-installed a year later, where it remains to this day.

 Borofsky designed a series of Hammering Man sculptures to be displayed throughout the world.

-Towering at over 68 feet, Frankfurt Germany is the home of this massive Hammering Man sculpture, but believe it or not, it’s not the tallest Hammering Man.
+Towering at over 68 feet, Frankfurt Germany is the home of this massive Hammering Man sculpture, but believe it or not, it’s not the tallest one.
 That title belongs to the 72-foot Hammering Man Sculpture in Seoul, Korea.

 The Hammering Man silently hammers (almost) around the clock.